Manufacturing

 5. Packaging + travel tolerance — why mahjong sets fail in transit

-I’ve watched at least a dozen OEM mahjong projects come into our intake calls with the same gap: the brief says “polished acrylic with character engraving” and stops.
-The four questions below are the ones we ask before we quote, because I’d rather lose the deal at the brief stage than ship a buyer a set their customer ends up returning.
+I’ve watched at least a dozen OEM mahjong projects come into our intake calls with that exact gap.
+The four questions in the sections below are the ones we ask before we quote — because losing a deal at the brief stage costs me one call, while shipping a buyer a set their customer ends up returning costs both sides six months.

 Cross-section of a custom acrylic mahjong tile showing material, engraving, and edge geometry Single-tile cross-section: 6 mm cast PMMA body labeled at 30 mm width and 22 mm depth, 0.3 mm laser-etched character on the top face, 0.05 mm UV-printed suit color overlay where applicable, 0.3 mm chamfered edge bevel on all four edges.
 Labels in millimeters with leader lines.
 Width: 30.0 mm (top face) Width: 30.0 mm (bottom face) Depth (left edge): 22.0 mm Body: cast PMMA, 6 mm thick at midline Cream-translucent, glossy polished face 0.3 mm chamfer (4 edges) CNC bevel, catches edge light UV-printed suit color overlay 0.05 mm ink stack, clear-coat sealed Laser-etched character 0.3 mm channel depth in body